space150/spaceBase/README.md

 ## Getting Started

 1. `$ npm install spacebase` or download the ZIP and copy its contents into your project folder.
-2. Use your favorite LibSass compiler to watch for changes and compile the files.
+2. Use your favorite Sass compiler to watch for changes and compile the files.
 3. Open `scss/_vars.scss` to update your global variables.
 4. Start building out your HTML.
 We've included `index.html` and `styleguide.html` to begin with.
 5. `scss/base/` is the core of spaceBase.
 Build your UI layer in `scss/ui/`